Wes Brown, Senior Associate

 Wes Brown maintains a heartfelt concern for the education and support of men and women who seek to be faithful Christian disciples in the life of the church and the world.
 He understands the role of strong, vital institutions as they form and inform leaders for the greater good.

-He is an active churchman who teaches an adult Sunday School class each week at Epworth United Methodist Church and enjoys occasional opportunities as a guest minister in other parishes for preaching and celebrating the sacraments.
-Wes was a Trustee for nine years with The Alban Institute, an organization dedicated to strengthening faith communities, based in Washington, D.C.
-He served for eight years on the Board of Directors for the N.C.
-Methodist Homes for Children, Inc. and for thirty-six years on the advisory board for the Parish Ministry Fund based in Charlotte, N.C.
-He has also directed the summer Ministerial Course of Study School at Duke where he is a faculty member.
-He is an occasional consultant in development for theological education, and he has served as a keynote speaker, program director, and member of advisory boards with The Association of Theological Schools in the US and Canada since 1981.
-He has written articles over the years for News & Notes, Divinity and In Trust magazines.
+An active churchman who teaches an adult Sunday School class each week at Epworth United Methodist Church, Wes also enjoys opportunities as a guest minister in other parishes for preaching and celebrating the sacraments.
+He was a trustee for nine years with The Alban Institute, an organization dedicated to strengthening faith communities, based in Washington, D.C.
+He served for eight years on the board of directors for the N.C.
+Methodist Homes for Children, Inc. and for 36 years on the advisory board for the Parish Ministry Fund based in Charlotte, N.C.
+He has also directed the summer Ministerial Course of Study School at Duke where he is an occasional faculty member.
+He has been a consultant and mentor in development for theological education, and he has served as a keynote speaker, program director, and member of advisory boards with The Association of Theological Schools in the US and Canada since 1981.
+Over many years he has written or edited articles for News & Notes, Divinity and In Trust magazines.

-For more than 40 years Wes has been married to the former Jane Noel Gouldin of Norfolk, Virginia, a retired registered nurse.
-They have two adult sons and a granddaughter.
+Wes has been married for forty-two years to the former Jane Noel Gouldin of Norfolk, Virginia, a retired registered nurse.
+Their family includes two adult sons, a daughter-in-law, a grand-daughter, and a grandson.
 He enjoys hiking, reading (usually history), travel, kayaking, and the company of many friends.